Seirdy/seirdy.one/content/posts/website-best-practices.md

 Most of my images will probably be screenshots that start as PNGs.
 My typical flow:

 1. Re-size and crop the PNG.
 Convert to grayscale if color isn't important.

 2. Lossy compression with `pngquant`

 3. Losslessly optimize the result with `oxipng` and its Zopfli backend (slow)

 4. Also create a lossless WebP from the lossy PNG and a lossy WebP from the source image, using `cwebp`.
 Pick the smaller of the two.

 5. Include the resulting WebP in the page, with a fallback to the PNG using a `<picture>` element.

 6. Create a lossy AVIF image from the cropped full-color PNG, and include it in the `<picture>` element if it's smaller than the WebP.
 If color isn't important, use the YUV400 color space.

-7. If the image is too light, repeat for a dark version of the image to display according to a `prefers-color-scheme: dark` media query.
+7. If the image is too light, repeat for a dark version of the image to display in response to a `prefers-color-scheme: dark` media query.

 In general, avoid loading images just for decoration.
 Only use an image if it has a clear purpose that significantly adds to the content in a way that text can't replace, and provide alt-text as a fallback.
 Any level of detail that isn't necessary for getting the point across should be removed by lossy compression and cropping.